awsdocs/amazon-sagemaker-developer-guide/doc_source/inference-pipelines.md

 When you deploy the pipeline model, SageMaker installs and runs all of the containers on each Amazon Elastic Compute Cloud \(Amazon EC2\) instance in the endpoint or transform job\.
 Feature processing and inferences run with low latency because the containers are co\-located on the same EC2 instances\.
 You define the containers for a pipeline model using the [ `CreateModel`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModel.html) operation or from the console\.
 Instead of setting one `PrimaryContainer`, you use the  `Containers` parameter\. to set the containers that make up the pipeline You also specify the order in which the containers are executed\.

 A pipeline model is immutable, but you can update an inference pipeline by deploying a new one using the [ `UpdateEndpoint`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_UpdateEndpoint.html) operation\.
 This modularity supports greater flexibility during experimentation\.

+For information on how to create an inference pipeline with the SageMaker model registry, see [Register and Deploy Models with Model Registry](model-registry.md)\.

 There are no additional costs for using this feature\.
 You pay only for the instances running on an endpoint\.